 Luckily I’d considered how to avoid pickpockets before the excursion and had worn pickpocket-proof garments; one woman, though, had not.
 As we sat on our bikes at a standstill, listening to our guide, I caught movement out of the corner of my eye.

 “Thief!”
-I screamed, pointing as a local woman unzipped and reached into one of my fellow tourist’s pockets and extracted her iPhone — right in broad daylight!
+I screamed, pointing as a local woman unzipped and reached into one of my fellow tourist’s pockets and extracted her iPhone — one of the most common pickpocket techniques — right in broad daylight!

 The startled women dropped the gadget and ran off, and the phone was retrieved.